zer0cache/matic-docs/docs/pos/contracts/plasma_contracts/important-contracts.md

 ---
 id: important-contracts
 title: Important contracts
-description: "State Syncer, Deposit manager, Childchain and ChildERC20/721."
+description: State Syncer, Deposit manager, Childchain and ChildERC20/721
 keywords:
   - docs
   - matic
+  - polygon
+  - Important contracts
 image: https://matic.network/banners/matic-network-16x9.png
 ---

+# Important Contracts

 ## State Syncer

 This contract is used to relay state changes from Ethereum mainchain to Bor.
 Heimdall listens to `StateSynced` events on the `StateSender` contract and relays them to Bor using a system call.